Neeti-naist/zero-trust-encryption/README.md

 1. start_server()

-Listens for incoming connections.
+* Listens for incoming connections.

-Receives the file name, HMAC, and file content from the client.
+* Receives the file name, HMAC, and file content from the client.

-Verifies the file's integrity using the provided HMAC.
+* Verifies the file's integrity using the provided HMAC.

-Stores the file if its integrity is valid; otherwise, discards it.
+* Stores the file if its integrity is valid; otherwise, discards it.

-Sends a response to the client indicating the result.
+S* ends a response to the client indicating the result.

 Example:
 start_server()